 After retirement, Danny began work with the Professional Police Officer Credit Union and has been instrumental in the growth and development of that organization.
 He has also worked closely with the Concerns of Police Survivors, holding a position on their Advisory Board; his local pension board, and the Indiana FOP Foundation.

 Danny also was the founding chairman of the Indiana FOP Critical Incident/Memorial Team.
 He worked tirelessly to form an organization that takes care of the law enforcement family as well as survivors of a critical incident or line of duty death.
-He has even worked at the National level, chairing the Grand Lodge’s Critical Incident/Memorial Team.
+He has even worked at the National level, chairing the National FOP’s Critical Incident/Memorial Team.
 Through Danny’s hard work, this is a priceless benefit, should any officer or officer’s family encounter this unspeakable situation.